Sharjeel-Khan/cs7641-project-group11/README.md

-Iterating through these parameters together, we found that the highest accuracy of correctly labeling was achieved at a $\textbf{maximum depth of 10 and a minimum of sample splits at 0.0001.}$
+Iterating through these parameters together, we found that the highest accuracy of correctly labeling was achieved at a maximum depth of 10 and a minimum of sample splits at 0.0001.